Codecademy/docs/content/python/concepts/strings/terms/isupper/isupper.md

 ---
 Title: '.isupper()'
-Description: 'Takes in a string and returns True if all the letters are in uppercase, else returns False.
+Description: 'Takes in a string and returns True if all the letters in the string are in uppercase, else returns False.
 Ignores spaces, newlines, numeric and special characters in the string.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'